miggitty/transformo3/docs/blog-integration.md

 - [ ] Document API endpoints
 - [ ] Create setup video/tutorial

-This PRD provides a comprehensive blueprint for implementing WordPress integration that follows existing patterns while providing a robust, user-friendly experience for connecting WordPress sites to the Transformo3 platform.
+This PRD provides a comprehensive blueprint for implementing blog integration that follows existing patterns while providing a robust, user-friendly experience for connecting blog platforms to the Transformo3 platform.